Richmond Sarpong

-Richmond Sarpong (born April 23, 1974, in Bechem, Ghana) is a Ghanaian-American chemist who is a professor at the University of California, Berkeley.
+Richmond Sarpong (born April 23, 1974, in Bechem, Ghana) is a Ghanaian-American chemist who is the Henry Rapoport Professor of Chemistry at the University of California, Berkeley.
 Sarpong works on natural product total synthesis to better understand biological systems and allow for the development of novel therapeutics.
-He was awarded a Guggenheim Fellowship in 2017, and was elected a fellow of the American Association for the Advancement of Science in 2020.
+He was awarded a Guggenheim Fellowship in 2017, and was elected to the American Academy of Arts and Sciences in 2020 and to the National Academy of Science in 2025.
 He serves on the editorial boards of Organic Syntheses, Accounts of Chemical Research and Synlett.

 Early life

 Sarpong was born in Bechem, Ghana on April 23, 1974, and spent his early childhood in Bolgatanga.
 His mother is a teacher, and his father a medical doctor who also holds a master's degree in public health.
 It was during his childhood that Sarpong first became interested in chemistry, when he saw how effective the drug ivermectin was in combatting river blindness (onchocerciasis).
 Ivermectin was being distributed in Africa by Merck free of charge, and Sarpong's father worked with the World Health Organization to aid in the distribution of the drug.
 Sarpong got his hands on his father's copy of the Merck Index, an encyclopedia of chemicals, and spent his free time imagining how chemistry could change people's lives.
 In 1984, Sarpong's family moved to Livingstone, Zambia and later Lobatse, Botswana in 1986.
 In Zambia and Botswana, he saw the devastating impact of HIV/AIDS in Africa.
 In Botswana, Sarpong attended the Maru-a-Pula School, where he was introduced to organic chemistry by his teacher Dr. Ramakrishna.
 Having this additional mentor encouraged Sarpong to pursue a career in chemistry, despite having an offer from a premedical program at a British university.